bugzilla/bugzilla/docs/en/rst/customizing/templates.rst

 Templates
 #########

-Administrators can configure the look and feel of Bugzilla without having to edit Perl files or face the nightmare of massive merge conflicts when they upgrade to a newer version in the future.
+Bugzilla uses a system of templates to define its user interface.
+Templates can be modified, replaced or overridden.
+This means that administrators can configure the look and feel of Bugzilla without having to edit Perl files or facing the nightmare of massive merge conflicts when they upgrade to a newer version in the future.

-It's possible to have Bugzilla's UI language determined by the user's browser.
-More information is available in :ref:`template-http-accept`.

 .. _template-directory: